SummerOfBitcoin/code-challenge-2024-srikanth-iyengar/SOLUTION.md

     - time
     - bits
     - nonce
-- To calculate the merkle root I copied the transaction Ids in a seperate list and then calculated the merkle root using the standard merkle root calculation algorithm.
+- To calculate the Merkle root I copied the transaction Ids in a separate list and then calculated the Merkle root using the standard Merkle root calculation algorithm.
 - I considered prev\_block hash to be `0000000000000000000000000000000000000000000000000000000000000000` which means this is the genesis block.
 - I considered the time to be the current time in seconds.
 - I considered the bits to be `0x1d00ffff` which was the given difficulty.
-- I considered the nonce to be 0 initially and then started incrementing the nonce until the hash of the blockheader is less than the target.
+- I considered the nonce to be 0 initially and then started incrementing the nonce until the hash of the block header was less than the target.
 - For comparing the very big 256 bit number I used the num-bigint crate in rust.
-- There could be a optimal way to compare the compressed target with the hash of the blockheader but I was not able to find it.
+- There could be an optimal way to compare the compressed target with the hash of the block header but I was not able to find it.

 ## Implementation Details
 I followed the following steps for the implementation:
-1. Create the structs in rust for the transaction to be parsed in.
+1. Create the structs in Rust for the transaction to be parsed in.
 ```rust
 #[derive(Deserialize)]
 pub struct Pubkey {